loweisz/my-home/src/pages/common_mistakes_react_hooks/index.md

 ### The problem ⚡

 There are two use cases, the "data-fetching" and "displaying breadcrumbs".
 Both are updated with an `useEffect` hook.
 This single `useEffect` hooks will run when the `fetchData` and `updateBreadcrumbs` functions or the `location` changes.
-The problem is now, we also call the `fetchData` function also when the location changes.
+The main problem is now, we also call the `fetchData` function when the location changes.
 This might be a side effect we haven't thought of.

 ### The solution ✅

-Spliting up the effect makes sure, they only are used for one effect and the unexpected side effects are gone.
+Splitting up the effect makes sure, they only are used for one effect and the unexpected side effects are gone.

 ```jsx
 function Example(props) {